 - It provides a MAC and IP address that will choose the best route across a network.

 - Easy to connect to the wired or wireless network.

 - No loss of information.

-- It can connect to different network architecture such as ethernet cable, Wi-Fi, WLAN.
+- It can connect to network architectures such as ethernet cable, Wi-Fi, and WLAN.

 - The wireless router is easy to connect to the internet for a laptop or pc.
 No need to worry about a bunch of wires.